 - Secure the ribbon and add a loop for hanging.
 When you place your last tulip in it's spot, secure the ribbon to the wreath with hot glue or floral pins.
 Then slip in a loop and fold the ribbon over the loop and secure it to the wreath.

 This technique can be used with other sizes or types of flowers.
-Just keep in mind that the flowers will kind of lay on their side, so it would need to be a flower that looks good from the side, not the straight on.
+Just keep in mind that the flowers will kind of lay on their side, so it would need to be a flower that looks good from the side, not straight on.

 Even the back of this tulip wreath is pretty!!
-If you don’t have a wreath hanger, you can use a pretty Command hook (like on the teal door below), or you can string a long loop through the wreath and over the top of your door and secure it with an upside-down Command hook on the back of your door, near the top.
+If you don’t have a wreath hanger, you can use a pretty Command hook (like on the teal door below), or you can string a long loop through the wreath and over the top of your door and secure it with a smaller upside-down Command hook on the back of your door, near the top.

 The instructions are pretty much the same as above.
 A few tips:

--Dollar Tree tulips aren’t quite as sturdy as Michaels tulips, the blooms fall off fairly easily.
+-Dollar Tree tulips aren’t quite as sturdy as Michaels tulips, the blooms fall off the stems fairly easily.
 If they fall off after you’re all done, you can just hot glue them back into place.

 -The ribbon at Dollar Tree is skinnier than the Michaels version, but it still works.
 The back isn’t covered as completely as the original version.
+No biggie.

 Tulip Wreath Color Combinations

-I’ve been playing with color combos, and this purpledy-pink tulip wreath turned out lovely.
+I love playing with color combos, and this purpledy-pink tulip wreath turned out lovely.
 We’ve also made one with all the shades of pink, and one with creams and soft peach.
 I love the pink/yellow/orange combo too!

 This peachy tulip wreath below was made my my sister-in-law, Suzanne.
 It looks absolutely stunning on her teal door!
 And now I want to paint my front door…

 And behold the rainbow tulip wreath!
 I am so proud of this beauty!!
-It was tricky to get the colors to flow just right.
+It was TRICKY to get the colors to flow just right.
 I had to rearrange the tulip blooms to get the rainbow effect to work.
 I used blooms from light purple, blue, green, blush, salmon and hot pink tulip bushes.
 The other obstacle was getting the colors to match up at the end.
 I only had to redo it 4-5 times… But it was WORTH IT.

 There are so many gorgeous color combinations possible!
 You can see a few of the hundreds of wreaths that people have made using my tutorial on my Instagram Highlight (@thehowtomom).
 Let me know when you make yours, I’d love to see it!
 Tag me and use the #thehowtomomwreaths hashtag so I can go on and on about how amazingly talented and crafty you are!